dwhelan/delegate_matcher/README.md

 # Delegate Matcher

 An RSpec matcher for validating delegation.
-This matcher works with delegation based on the [Forwardable](http://ruby-doc.org/stdlib-2.0.0/libdoc/forwardable/rdoc/Forwardable.html) module, the [delegate](http://api.rubyonrails.org/classes/Module.html#method-i-delegate) method in the Active Support gem or for simple custom delegation.
+This matcher works with delegation based on the [Forwardable](http://ruby-doc.org/stdlib-2.0.0/libdoc/forwardable/rdoc/Forwardable.html) module, the [delegate](http://api.rubyonrails.org/classes/Module.html#method-i-delegate) method in the Active Support gem or with simple custom delegation.

 ## Installation